Challenges Faced by Pete Carroll: Obstacles and Turning Points

 Resilience and perseverance in the journey of Pete Carroll.
 A timeline of obstacles and growth.

-In 2001, Pete Carroll's first USC team started with a 2–5 record, leading to criticism, but his teams then went 67–7.
+In 2001, Pete Carroll's first season as coach for the USC Trojans started with a 2-5 record.
+However, his teams then went 67-7 over the next 74 games, winning two national championships.

 February 1, 2015: Seahawks Lose Super Bowl XLIX

-On February 1, 2015, Pete Carroll's Seahawks lost Super Bowl XLIX to the New England Patriots, 28–24, after a controversial play call near the end of the game.
+On February 1, 2015, Pete Carroll's Seattle Seahawks lost Super Bowl XLIX to his former team, the New England Patriots, 28–24, after a controversial play call in the final seconds.